two-first-names/agender.org.uk/privacy-notice.md

 ​
 ## How can you cancel your membership or notify us of any changes to contact details?

-You can email membership@agender.gov.uk to request cancellation of your membership and to have your data removed from ~~the Wix.com servers and~~ any other locations it is stored.
+You can email membership@agender.org.uk to request cancellation of your membership and to have your data removed from ~~the Wix.com servers and~~ any other locations it is stored.
 We will confirm by email that we have deleted all of your personal data.
 To notify us of any changes to your membership details please contact us via the same email address.

 ~~Note that you cannot contact Wix.com directly ask for your information to be removed from their servers, you will need to contact a:gender directly as the Data Controller (see the Wix.com Privacy Notice Section 6 for more details).~~
 ​